The Unanswered Question

 Zuill Bailey, cello

-Cellist Zuill Bailey, still a young man, has leapt to the forefront of cellists today.
+Cellist Zuill Bailey, still a young man, has leaped to the forefront of cellists today.
 He is a masterful communicator, both on the concert stage and in master classes.
 He even demonstrated remarkable skill in front of the TV cameras when he played a role on the path-breaking HBO TV series Oz!
-His performance of Elgar’s beloved Cello Concerto will leap out at the audience in one unbroken arc of expressive intensity.
+His performance of Elgar’s beloved Cello Concerto will captivate the audience in one unbroken arc of expressive intensity.

 Ravel’s La Valse is possibly the most overtly dramatic work that the composer wrote, an incremental deconstruction of the Viennese Waltz that by the end, whether by accident or design, turns virtually apocalyptic.
-Contrasting with the extreme sensuousness of Ravel is the stubborn modernist vision of the Charles Ives.
-In the Three Places in New England Ives takes as his starting point three famous locations (one an historical landmark on Beacon St. in Boston) and captures the emotions—including political ones—which they induced in him at the turn of the 20th century.
-Ives’s signature use of layered simultaneous textures, often involving hymns of the day and patriotic songs, is prominent, and contributes to the feeling of an explosive artwork that is also a political statement.
+Contrasting with the extreme sensuousness of Ravel is the stubborn modernist vision of Ives with the Unanswered Question.
+Ives’ signature use of layered simultaneous textures is prominent, and contributes to the feeling of an explosive artwork.

 All dates, repertoire, venues, and artists subject to change.